Jlemieux-afk/configure-ad/README.md

 <h2>High-Level Deployment and Configuration Steps</h2>

-- Step 1 Create VM server to house Active Directory (AD-1)
+- Step 1 Create VM server to house Active Directory (AD-1) and a VM (Client-1) for Utilization
-- Step 2 Create a VM (Client-1) for Utilization
+- Step 2
 - Step 3 Configure Network settings
 - Step 4 Configure Active Directory with basic secruity permissions for a couple users